HMS Calpe (1800): British service

 When Calpe was first commissioned in the Royal Navy there were insufficient Royal Marines available for her.
 As a stop-gap, she received a mixed detachment of 22 Army troops from the Gibraltar Garrison, the Royal Artillery, 5th and 63rd Foot, Cambrian Rangers, and the Argyll, Banffshire and Prince of Wales' Own Fencibles, all under the command of an officer from the 5th Foot.
 Even after the marines arrived, the troops stayed aboard for some more months.

 Calpe shared with a number of warships in the capture of Eurydice on 9 February 1801.

+Sometime before 4 July, 1801 American brig "Neptune" had been detained, along with her paperwork, at Algeciras, but she escaped during the night and went to Gibraltar where she was detained by Calpe for not having paperwork.
+The paperwork was sent from Spain and she was released.

 Battle of Algeciras Bay

 By 1 July 1801 she was at Gibraltar.
 While there she observed the arrival of a French squadron.
 On 5 July, at 2 a.m., Lieutenant Richard Janvarin, whom Dundas had dispatched from Gibraltar, joined Rear Adm.
 James Saumarez in Caesar in a boat, and informed Sir James of the appearance of the French squadron off the Rock.

 On 6 July Saumarez sailed from Gibraltar with Caesar, Pompee, Spencer, Venerable, Hannibal and Audacious with the intention of attacking Admiral Linois's squadron of three French line-of-battle ships and a frigate, which were lying a considerable distance from the batteries at Algeciras.
 As Venerable, the leading ship, approached the wind dropped and she was forced to anchor.
 Pompee managed to get into action but Hannibal grounded and was forced to strike.
 Dundas, deceived by a signal from Hannibal, sent his boats to save Hannibal's crew.
 The French detained the boats and their crews, including Calpe's lieutenant, Thomas Sykes; after firing several broadsides at the enemy's shipping and batteries, Calpe returned to Gibraltar.
 In the battle the British drove two of the French ships ashore and badly damaged the rest.
 The total loss in the British squadron was 121 killed, 240 wounded, and 14 missing.
 The Franco-Spanish force lost 317 men killed and some 3-500 wounded.